 James H. Stock is a nonresident senior fellow of the Brookings Institution in Economic Studies and the Harold Hitchings Burbank Professor of Political Economy, Faculty of Arts and Sciences and member of the faculty at Harvard University’s Kennedy School of Government.
 Stock served as Member of the President’s Council of Economic Advisers from 2013-2014.
 Stock is a coauthor with Mark Watson of a leading introductory econometrics textbook and is a member of various professional boards.
 He previously served as Chair of the Harvard Economics Department from 2006-2009 and as Co-Editor of Econometrica from 2009-2012.
 Stock received a M.S. in statistics and a Ph.D. in economics from the University of California, Berkeley.
 Learn more »

 NOBEL PRIZE-WINNING AUTHORS

-In 2018, William Nordhaus and Paul M. Romer won the Nobel Prize in Economics Sciences and became the 21st and 22nd Nobel Prize–winning economists to be authors or discussants for BPEA since the journal’s inception in 1970.
+In 2019, Michael Kremer won the Nobel Prize in Economics Sciences and became the 23rd Nobel Prize–winning economist to be an author or discussant for BPEA since the journal’s inception in 1970.